nils-wisiol/django-rest-boilerplate/README.md

 Then follow [their guide to obtain a Let's Encrypt certificate](https://desec.io/#!/en/docs/certbot).
 Notice that dedyn.io currently only supports certificate for `example.dedyn.io`, but not for any sub-domains.

 After successfully obtaining the LE certificate, it will be placed in PEM format in `/etc/letsencrypt/live/example.dedyn.io/` and needs to be moved to the location specified above in `.env`.
+(Be sure to use `fullchain.pem` as most clients will otherwise not accept the certificate.)

 As dedyn.io currently does not support issuance of certificates for subdomains, we recommend using the (then invalid) `MAIN.cer` also for `www.cer`.
 This will result in a security warning when browsing to www. `BOILERPLATE_DOMAIN`.
 (However, nginx will not start without a certificate file for www.)